 Once you’ve created your course, you’ll see your course homepage.

-If you’re a new Eli Review instructor at an institution that has not purchased access for students, you’ll have the opportunity to start a free trial.
-The free trial gives your students two full weeks to use Eli Review at no cost.
-To start your trial, just click the “Start a Free 2-Week Trial” button and choose the start date (get the full details on how free trials work).
+If you’re a new Eli Review instructor at an institution that has not purchased access for students, you’ll have the opportunity to use Eli for free for two weeks.
+To start your free use period, just click the “Schedule Your Free Two Weeks” button and choose the start date (get the full details on how free access works).

 With your course created, you’re ready to bring your students on board.
 Each course has a unique access code: just share this code with students (on a syllabus, via email, on a whiteboard, in an LMS, etc) and they can use it to join your course.
 You can also customize our handout with step-by-step instructions.